-In other words, food poisoning is almost always preventable, although consumers often do not see the conditions that cause their food to become contaminated.
 Restaurants, grocery stores, farmers and food manufacturers all have a legal duty to make sure their products are safe to eat.
 When they fail in that duty, innocent people are sickened.
 And a few — often children whose parents gave them fresh produce with the best of intentions — will die.

 While food poisoning is not always preventable, a number of cases of illness can be eliminated by practicing safe food handling and hygiene.
 The U.S. Food and Drug Administration have the following four basic suggestions for handling your food at home: